The Bankrate promise

 - A bad credit loan is a type of personal loan that caters to borrowers with credit scores below 670.

 - On the downside, bad credit loans often carry higher fees and interest rates than other loans, as they are riskier for the lender.
-Some of these loans may also require borrowers collateral for approval.
+Some of these loans may also require collateral.

 Bad credit loans are a type of personal loan designed specifically for consumers with lower credit scores — typically under 670.
 These loans make credit more accessible to borrowers who likely have trouble finding personal loans elsewhere.
 Still, bad credit loans come with higher interest rates and fees than other types of personal loans since they are riskier to the lender.